lin-wlx/testmdp-package/README.md

 ## Overview

 This package implements Algorithm 1 from the paper **"Does the Markov Decision Process Fit the Data: Testing for the Markov Property in Sequential Decision Making"** (ICML 2020).
-The algorithm uses random forest-based methods to test whether observed sequential data satisfies the Markov property.

 ## Features

 - **Markov Property Testing**: Statistical test to determine if your data follows the Markov assumption
 - **Random Forest-Based**: Uses quantile regression forests for robust conditional characteristic function estimation
 - **Easy-to-Use Interface**: Simple API for testing your own sequential decision data
-- **Cross-Platform**: Compatible with Windows, macOS, and Linux
+- **Cross-Platform**: Compatible with Windows (originally mac?)

 ## Installation